Level up your basic cauliflower rice with this Cauliflower Fried Rice recipe!

 - Buy steak in bulk when on sale, slice and freeze into portions for future meals so it is a matter of thawing in the refrigerator overnight and throwing into the skillet at dinner time.

 If you want to try other cauliflower recipes, there are tons with full flavor!
 My Cauliflower and Chard Gratin has tons of that comfort food feel you want in a casserole.
 Chicken Cauliflower Rice Soup is another comforting soup recipe that definitely uses the cauliflower in a great way to add texture with savory flavor.
 For ultimate flavor, you can also make my Red Curry Eggplant and Kale with Cauliflower Rice for a delicious richly flavored meal.
+For a simple side dish that will be a staple of your summertime cookouts, you’ll love my Cauliflower Tabbouleh.

 - 1 pound flank steak, sliced thinly across the grain